clifflandis/Faerie-Faith/Open-Sourcing-My-Pagansim.md

 ## My Background
 In fall of 1998, while a freshman at Auburn University, I met my future teacher, Linda Kerr.
 After spending several months asking to be trained in Linda's tradition, she relented and I began training as a neophyte in the Faerie Faith[^faeriefaith.net].
 I continued to train over the next seven and a half years, culminating in my Fifth Solar degree as a High Priest of the Faerie Faith, with full authority to begin my own coven and to continue teaching the Faerie Faith tradition.

 During the course of my training, I also met Pat Zook, Linda's former teacher[^pat-obit].
-Pat (known to the community as Lady Epona), had taken the rituals and lessons of Faerie Faith that had been given to her by Mark Roberts[^mark-obit], and delved deeper into their mysteries and the mysteries of the BLN Lunar Tree Calendar.
+Pat (known to the community as Lady Epona), had taken the rituals and lessons of Faerie Faith that had been given to her by Mark Roberts[^mark-obit], and delved deeper into their mysteries and the mysteries of the Beth Luis Nion Lunar Tree Calendar.
 She introduced new elements to the tradition (Bach flowers, an emphasis on ethics, an emphasis on personal growth and transformation, etc.) and had removed other elements she felt were no longer a fit.
 Linda, too, added elements to her version of the Faerie Faith (the student's journey through the Lunar Tree Calendar cycle, five solar degrees instead of three, etc.) and removed others (Wiccan elements, feminist elements, etc.).

 In the years that followed my Fifth Solar passage ritual, I trained several students, but none of them completed the training.
 Meanwhile, Pat's health began to decline, and when she was close to entering hospice care, my family moved her in with us and we cared for her for the next three and a half years.
 During this time, Pat encouraged me to train several people she had talked to about Faerie Faith -- Pat was a charismatic character, and so I began training five students in a coven the students named The Book Club, two of whom would continue on with me following Pat's death.